catalyst-cloud/catalystcloud-docs/source/tutorials/other/gallagher-command-centre.rst

 overhead, travel time or physical hardware maintenance that entails.
 In this guide, we will show you how to install and run Gallagher Command Centre in Catalyst Cloud.

-By the end of the guide, you should have a fully-installed and running Gallagher Command Centre application running virtually in the cloud; meaning you will be able to access, update and interact with that application from anywhere in the world, just with an internet connection!
+By the end of the guide, you should have a fully-installed Gallagher Command Centre application running virtually in the cloud; meaning you will be able to access, update and interact with that application from anywhere in the world.
 For this guide, we have assumed that you already have an account with Catalyst Cloud.
 If not, simply sign up `here!`_

 .. _here!: https://catalystcloud.nz/signup/